 It is a well-known fact to students of literature that John Keats in every poem compares two opposite things.
-For instance, in his poem “A Grecian Urn”, he compares the mortality of humans with the immortality of art.
+For instance, in his poem “A Grecian Urn”, he compares the mortality of humans with the immortality of art and Ode on Melancholy analysis reveals that he compares beauty with melancholy.
 In the poem under discussion too, he repeats the same technique but he compares beauty and pain.
 The same comparison can also be observed in his poem “Ode to Nightingale”.

 Title Analysis of La Belle Dame Sans Merci:

 The poem “La Belle Dame Sans Merci” starts with an analysis of a “knight-at-arms”, who appears ill.
-The poet directly addresses him and enquires the reason behind his ailment and loneliness.
+The poet directly addresses him and enquires about the reason behind his ailment and loneliness.
 The knight feels tired like the plant of “sedge”, whose decay is very much near.
 The last line of the first stanza gives us a depressing atmosphere.
-“And no birds sing” is an answer to all the above asked questions, which is the outcome of the sadness of the knight’s heart.
+“And no birds sing” is an answer to all the above-asked questions, which is the outcome of the sadness in the knight’s heart.

 In the first stanza, the poet paints a mysterious atmosphere.
 We have a clue that the knight is in depression and looks weary but still, we are unaware that why is he in depression.
 It is also one of the main ingredients of Keats’ poetry that it revives the medieval age.
 This poem is also based on medieval themes.
 That’s why he illustrates his tale with the help of a Knight instead of a soldier.

-From a deeper analysis of Stanza-II of “La Belle Dame Sans Merci”, if we gain conclusion then we come to know that poet wants us to imagine agonies of the knight.
+From a deeper analysis of Stanza 2 of “La Belle Dame Sans Merci”, if we gain a conclusion then we come to know that poet wants us to imagine the agonies of the knight.
 It is, therefore, he does not reveal the reason behind the knight’s mental disorder.

-Readers can clearly do an analysis of the sorrowful situation of the knight in Stanza-III of “La Belle Dame Sans Merci”.
-This stanza transpires Keats mastery in using similes and comparing two things for the purpose of elaboration.
+Readers can clearly do an analysis of the sorrowful situation of the knight in Stanza 3 of “La Belle Dame Sans Merci”.
+This stanza transpires Keats’ mastery in using similes and comparing two things for the purpose of elaboration.
 This is the last stanza, in which the poet describes the “withereth” of the knight.
 However, the reason behind it is still a mystery, which he solves in the next stanza.

 This stanza is a continuation of the previous one.
 Knight creates “garland” and “bracelets” from flowers, which she wears.
 She expresses her emotions and sexual pleasure through her wild eyes when she moans while looking towards the knight.